seed-rs/seed/README.md

 If we wish to read the key_code of an event, we must first cast it as a KeyboardEvent; pure Events (web_sys and DOM) do not contain this field.

-The Todomvc example has a number of event-handling examples, including use of raw_ev, where it handles text input triggered by a key press, and uses prevent_default().
+The [todomvc example](https://github.com/David-OConnor/seed/tree/master/examples/todomvc) has a number of event-handling examples, including use of raw_ev, where it handles text input triggered by a key press, and uses prevent_default().